syslogic/google-apps-script/README.md

 ## Setup

-a) add the script to https://script.google.com
+a) Add the script to https://script.google.com

-b) add the `OAuth2 for Apps Script` library: `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF`.
+b) Add the `OAuth2 for Apps Script` library: `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF`.

-c) upload the service account configuration file to your Google Drive (to be downloaded from https://console.cloud.google.com/project/_/iam-admin and then uploaded to https://drive.google.com).
+c) Upload the service account configuration file to your Google Drive (to be downloaded from https://console.cloud.google.com/project/_/iam-admin and then uploaded to https://drive.google.com).

+The service account needs to have the "Cloud Datatore User" role asigned.

-d) adjust the script according to the filename of the configuration file.
+d) Adjust the script according to the filename of the configuration file.

 ## Reference